 Am I Considering Hulu as a Replacement for Cable or Satellite?

-If you are considering Hulu as a replacement for your current cable or satellite plan, the money savings could make your choice an easy one – even if you do choose the Hulu with Live TV package.
+If so, the money savings could make your choice an easy one – even if you do choose the Hulu with Live TV package.

 And honestly, how many of the 150 channels that your cable package comes with do you really watch anyway, right?